urban233/PySSA/code_rules.md

 ## Code Documentation
 The documentation for the pyssa codebase is done with sphinx.
-To generate the new documentation run if you are in the codebase dir:
+To generate the new documentation run if you are in the codebase dir _(PySSA/docs/codebase)_:
 ```powershell
 sphinx-apidoc -f -o .\source\ ..\..\pyssa\
 sphinx-build -M html source/ build/